sigstore/community/ROADMAP.md

     * Timestamp should be provided by TSA
     * Timestamp becomes immutable and verifiable
 * Complete architecture document
-* Publish inclusion events to pub/sub queueo
+* Publish inclusion events to pub/sub queue

 ### Medium Term (6-12 mo)